Peter-Nikodem/nikodemocracy/README.md

 ### Original protocol

 #### Registration authority (RA)
-responsible for creating election and registering voters.
+  - responsible for creating election and registering voters.

 #### Tabulation authority (TA)

-responsible for tabulating votes and publishing results.
+  - responsible for tabulating votes and publishing results.

+#### Steps:
  1. All voters send RA a request for a voter key.
  2. RA sends every voter randomly chosen voter key, and also keeps a list, who got what voter key.
  3. RA sends list of all voter keys to TA (without mappings to voters).
  4. Every voter randomly chooses a vote key and submits vote to TA that consists of (voter key, vote key, chosen  candidate/option).
  5. When TA receives a vote, the authority verifies that vote contains a valid and not yet used voter key and stores pair vote key - chosen option.
  6. In the final tabulation, TA counts all votes and publishes list of all pairs vote key - chosen option.

 Any voter can verify his vote was correctly counted by identifying it through vote key.